-The intent of this certificate program is to provide students with specialized automotive certificates that are either standalone programs or serve as ladders to the degree program.
-The degree and the certificates meet NATEF Standards for ASE Certification.
+The intent of these certificate programs is to provide students with specialized automotive certificates that are either standalone programs or serve as ladders to the degree program.
+The degree and the certificates meet the National Institute for Automotive Service Excellence (ASE) standards.